sagemath/sagewiki_to_gh-2022-10-10/sage-2.10.4.md

   * Speed up security certificate generation in linux (#1976)
   * Fixed evaluate link (#2332)
   * Interact bug in drop down menus fixed (#2530)

+== Parallel Doctesting ==

+Gary Furnish reviewed by Michael Abshoff:

+"sage -tp" has been introduced as an experimental multithreaded doctester.
+The first parameter is the number of threads, and the second parameter is the folder to doctest.
+Thus sage -tp 4 devel/sage/sage tests everything with four threads running.